aptech/docs/docs/CR-loadloadfloadkloadmloadploads.rst

 file, especially when you want to verify if the load was successful.
-Your program can then see how many elements were actually loaded by testing the matrix with the rows command, and if that is correct, the Nx1 matrix can be reshape'd to the desired form.
+Your program can then see how many elements were actually loaded by testing the matrix with the rows command, and if that is correct, the Nx1 matrix can be `reshape`'d to the desired form.
 You could, for instance, put the number of rows and columns of the matrix right in the file as the first and second elements and reshape the remainder of the vector to the desired form using those values.

-If the size of the matrix is explicitly given in the load command, then no checking will be done.
+If the size of the matrix is explicitly given in the `load` command, then no checking will be done.
 If you use:

 ::